 - Includes any assessed needs on the child/youth action plan;

 - Discusses the appropriateness of pursuing a high school equivalency diploma, if the child is designated as a state agency child as defined in SOP 4.28.3, who is seventeen (17) years old, assesses the appropriateness of pursuing a high school equivalency diploma; and

 - Discusses with the child that attainment of a high school equivalency diploma does not exempt the child from compulsory attendance.

-- Makes a referral to Early Start, EPSDT, or other appropriate foster/adoptive for a developmental screening within thirty (30) days for any child under the age of five (5);
+- Makes a referral to Early Start, Early and Periodic Screening, Diagnostic and Treatment (EPSDT), or other appropriate foster/adoptive for a developmental screening within thirty (30) days for any child under the age of five (5);

 - Facilitates an educational assessment through the local education agency (LEA) to be completed and submitted to the court of competent jurisdiction within sixty (60) days of commitment;